 Sadly, Rolo was hit by a bullet and died.
 He was only two years old, and he happened to be born on Dec.
 7th, 1941, the day of the Pearl Harbor attack that brought the United States into the war.

 All The Dogs Left Behind

 This was particularly horrific after the Vietnam War where about 4,000 dogs served, 350 were killed in action, and only 200 were brought back to the United States.
 The rest were left behind.

-Memorial Day is a time for us to honor our fallen heroes, and maybe the best way to do that is by making things better for our service members who survive and come home.
+Memorial Day is a time for us to honor our fallen heroes.
+Maybe the best way to do that is by making things better for service members who survive and come home.
 Hopefully we can continue to improve our care of both human and canine soldiers as we remember the dead.

-What other military dogs deserve to be honored on Memorial Day?
+Which other military dogs deserve to be honored on Memorial Day?
 Let us know in the comments below!